Casey-Litmer/menucmd/README.md

 ### Formatting:
 - Indents need not be proper tabs, as long as they are four spaces.
-- Attributes are never strings.
-Quotes will always be taken as literals.
+- Menu id, function references, and function calls are written without quotes.
 - Comments are one line only!
 They will not be removed at the end of a line.
 - Blank lines do not matter.